Table of Contents

 For a returning player, the general advice is the same as for a new player, except that you might have some resources (Gold, Gems, wildcards) saved from your previous bout.

 - If you skipped a September set, it means the Standard rotation happened, and decks you played may not be legal for Standard anymore.
 Check our Standard Rotation guide if you’re unsure what Standard is or what is in Standard now.
+What’s in Standard is also a commonly recommended brief reference site.

 - You can play all your cards in Historic, but former Standard decks are going to be demolished in Historic, only having slightly higher chances in the Play queue, thanks to deck weight playing a role in matchmaking there.